Vasant Gajera

-Vasant Gajera, born on 25 May 1954, is an Indian businessman and philanthropist.
+Vasant Gajera (born 25 May 1954) is an Indian businessman.
 He is the founder of Laxmi Diamond Group, a diamond manufacturing and exporting company.

-Early life
+Biography

 Gajera was born on 25 May 1954 to a farmer family in Amreli, Gujarat, India to the late Shri Haribhai Gajera and Shantaben Gajera.
 He left his home town and moved to Surat in 1968 at the age of 14.
 After studying diamond cutting and polishing for a few years in Surat, he started his business under the name of Laxmi Diamond in 1972.

-Early career

 Gajera, born in Amreli and originally from Kathiawad, realized at a very young age that to earn out a living from the parched land for a farming community, especially in the absence of rainfall, is indeed an impossible and tall task.
 He left his home town and arrived in Surat where he worked in jewellery factory for two years.
 He left that job to try his hand at his own business in the diamond market.

-Founding of Laxmi Diamond
+Laxmi Diamond

-He started a small manufacturing unit in Surat, in 1972, doing job work, thus laying the foundation of the Laxmi Diamond Group.
-Shortly his younger brothers joined him and they expanded their operations, creating employment for more than 4000 people.
-Sir Gabi Tolkowsky was appointed as a training consultant to Laxmi Diamond manufacturing operations and worldwide spokesman for Gabrielle in the year 2005.
-The company imports rough diamonds, processes and exports polished diamonds to the US, Far East, Europe, the Middle East and South East Asia.
+Gajera started the Laxmi Diamond Group, and shortly after, joined by his younger brothers.
+They employed about 4000 people.
+Gabi Tolkowsky was appointed as a training consultant to, and the spokesman for, Gabrielle in 2005.
+The company imports rough diamonds, processes and exports polished diamonds to other nations.
 Since 1995, Laxmi Diamond has been a sightholder of the Diamond Trading Company (DTC).
-Laxmi Diamond has also been honored with “Most Socially Responsible Company” by GJEPC-India.

-Philanthropy and Gajera Trust

-Smt.
-Shantaben Haribhai Gajera Charitable Trust popularly known as Gajera Trust was established on 15 January 1993.
-It is the fully funded sustainable initiatives that do not accept donations and provide education for over 40000 children.
-The key moment of the Trust is to serve the nation and its people in general.
-The Trust mainly works in education, healthcare and community services.
-Gajera has a deep commitment towards a social cause, and spends a lot of his time and resources for various welfare and charitable activities which have blossomed into several charitable Institutions in the field of education, health, social welfare, etc.

-Education

-Education is a basic necessity for the overall development of society.
-Upliftment of the poor and needy, education for women and medical facilities are subjects very close to his heart.
-So various institutes are established.
-Gajera Vidyabhavan, Gajera Shaikshanik Sankul, Laxmi Vidyapeeth, Shantabaa Medical College etc. Trust has taken innovative steps for conducting classes amid COVID-19 lockdown.